openedx-unsupported/edx-developer-docs/docs/developers_guide/micro_frontends_in_open_edx.rst

 ``MARKETING_SITE_BASE_URL``
   Example: ``https://www.example.com``
+  Status: DEPRECATED

-  The fully-qualified URL of the environment's marketing site.
-Today this is used by frontend-app-account to link to a demographics collection page, and also as a base URL for optimizely experiment scripts.  **This is deprecated, and will be removed in a future release.** Use cases in frontend-app-account will be refactored to use different environment variables, since neither use case has anything to do with marketing.
+  **This is required, but will be removed in a future release.
+Do not use in new code.** The fully-qualified URL of the environment's marketing site.
+Today this is used by frontend-app-account to link to a demographics collection page, and also as a base URL for optimizely experiment scripts.
+Use cases in frontend-app-account will be refactored to use different environment variables, since neither use case has anything to do with marketing.

 ``ORDER_HISTORY_URL``
   Example: ``https://orders.example.com``

-  The fully-qualified URL to the Order History page.
+  The fully-qualified URL to the `Order History page <https://github.com/edx/frontend-app-ecommerce>`_.
 This is often used in a user menu in the header of micro-frontends.

 Analytics
 ---------